invenia/blog/_posts/JuliaLangFeatures.md

 This is how Cassette and IRTools work.
-There are a few complexities and special cases that need to be taken care of, but that is the core of it.
-Recursive invocation of generated functions that rewrite the IR, like what is returned by `@code_lowered`.
+There are a few complexities and special cases that need to be taken care of, but this is the core of it: recursive invocation of generated functions that rewrite the IR, similar to what is returned by `@code_lowered`.

-This covers topics 1-3.
+# Wrapping up Part I

+In this part we covered the basics of:
+1. Unit syntactic sugar,
+2. Pseudo-OO objects with public/private methods,
+3. Dynamic Source Tranformation / Custom Compiler Passes (Cassette).

 In Part II, we will discuss Traits!